MarionLegrandLogrami/stacomiR/Installation/README.md

 - ref : with all the reference tables to understand codification used (we used the french standard 'SANDRE' for all codifications)
 - nat : for french users, this schema allow a national compilation of all users's schema in France.
 Please don't write inside this schema
 - iav : an example of a real user schema.
 In this schema you will find all data of the Etablissement Public Territorial du Bassin de la Vilaine.
-- user_1 & user_2 : two examples of empty user's schemas.
+- user_1 : an example of empty user's schema.
 Each user write in his schema.
 It is possible to share information between user.
 To do this you need to dump your schema (using MS DOS commande pg_dump or graphical interface).
 For example inside pgAdmin you can do right click on your schema and click "Backup".
 Then send this backup file to the user with whom you want to share data.
 He can restore your schema using MS DOS command (psql) or graphical interface (inside pgAdmin right click and "Restore")

-If you want to add data in one of this empty user schema you will probably want to change the name of one of the empty schema provided.
+If you want to add data in the empty user schema you will probably want to change the name of the schema provided.
 To do so, you just need to choose a name for your schema (short name of your organization for example) and execute these lines :

 ```
 INSERT INTO ref.ts_organisme_org VALUES